iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 <img src="3_star_reviews_wordcloud.png" alt="au.com.vodafone.dreamlabapp 3 reviews"/>
 </p>

-> Needs an option to suspend processing if screen is on.
-On some phones it's using more power than its charging so battery goes down.
-Need to take a leaf out of boincs book.<br> :date: __2020-12-18 13:32:20__
+> Needs a progress bar/% as while some jobs take several minutes, others go on for hours and it's not clear if it's frozen or not.
+Needs an option to suspend processing if screen is on.
+On some phones it's using more power than its charging so battery goes down, therefore needs an option to reduce processor % to counter this + % battery required before activating.
+You guys definitely need to take a few leaves out of boincs book.
+Poco F2 pro android 11<br> :date: __2020-12-30 16:28:42__

+> Not as configurable as BOINC eg scheduling work.
+Too many thumb's up notifications.
+Can't adjust CPU usage.<br> :date: __2020-12-29 18:08:25__

 > Good app but settings are severely lacking, no way of telling it when to run and when not to run.
 I'd like to be able to customise when to start a session and also why can't it be used without being plugged in?
 Surely using less CPU when it's not plugged in is better than not running at all?
 I'd also like to see it automatically start instead of needing me to go into the app and tapping start session.<br> :date: __2020-12-14 22:40:48__